egametang/ET/README.md

 # ET6 has huge changes compared with ET5, and it can be said that Phoenix has become Yifei.
 6.0 has the following amazing features
-1. client-side logic full hot update (based on ILRuntime), no part that can not be changed
+1. client-side logic code full hot update (based on ILRuntime) on ios, no part that can not be changed
 2. client and server can be hot reload, development without restarting the client and server can modify the logic code, development is extremely convenient
-2. robot framework, ET6 client-side logic and performance separation, robot program directly share the use of client-side logic layer code to do pressure testing, only a very small amount of code to make the robot, easy to pressure test the server
+3. robot framework, ET6 client-side logic and performance separation, robot program directly share the use of client-side logic layer code to do pressure testing, only a very small amount of code to make the robot, easy to pressure test the server
-3. test case framework, using the client's logic layer code to write unit tests, each unit test is a complete game environment, without all kinds of nasty mock
+4. test case framework, using the client's logic layer code to write unit tests, each unit test is a complete game environment, without all kinds of nasty mock
-4 AI framework, more convenient than the behavior tree, write AI than writing UI is still simple
+5. AI framework, more convenient than the behavior tree, write AI than writing UI is still simple
-5. the new server-side architecture, extremely beautiful
+6. the new server-side architecture, extremely beautiful
-6. intranet and extranet kcp network, strong performance, with soft routing module, can prevent all kinds of network attacks
+7. intranet and extranet kcp network, strong performance, with soft routing module, can prevent all kinds of network attacks

 # ET development of commercial mmo project thousand ancient wind flow successfully online, 64 core 128G memory single service single physical machine 1.5W online (the actual online planning for ecological restrictions for a single service 6000 people online at the same time, 6000 people then cpu consumption is about 30%).
 In order to stack line number normal, online run is Debug version, if you use Release version to open optimization, performance can also double, to reach a single physical machine 3W online!
 On-line for 5 months is very stable.
 Thousand ancient wind flow using the ET framework developed from scratch, it took two years, this development speed can be said that no one can be its right.
 The successful launch of Thousand Ancient Winds proves that ET has the ability to develop any large game, development speed, development efficiency are breathtaking!
 The client server technology used in Thousand Ancient Winds and Currents: 1.
 1. dynamic copies and sub-lines, on-demand allocation, recycling after use